VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 ### Add Azure DevOps connector files to execute in SDP

 Add link to Create_Azure_DevOps_Work_Item.html in Request custom menu template and add special Azure DevOps Connector files to SDP host.
-In case SDP installed on Windows server system drive default path will look as follow: c:\ManagedEngine\ServiceDeskPlus-MSP\integration\resources
+In case SDP installed on Windows server system drive default path will look as follows: C:\Program Files\ManageEngine\ServiceDeskPlus-MSP\integration\resources

 In the the path  with SDP installed do following actions: